rmoehn/gnucash_autobudget/README.rst

 ==================

 **NOTE** This program is under development and doesn't work yet.
 Strangely enough, the README is fairly complete, though.
 Sorry!
-I will try to continue development by the end of October 2016.
-If you want to help out even before that, send me a message!
+I'm not sure when I will continue development.
+If you want to get involved, send me a message!

 .. contents::